 Experience the power of giving anytime, anywhere by donating with Givelify today.
 Together, we can do more good.

 About the Author

-Kori A. Winters is a spirited writer and storyteller who is passionate about her faith in Christ and serving her community.
-She is Givelify's content specialist residing in the Metro Detroit Area where she enjoys eating shrimp tacos, spending quality time with loved ones, and chillaxing in the park on a breezy summer afternoon.
+Kori Bolden is a spirited writer and storyteller who is passionate about her faith in Jesus Christ as well as serving her community.
+She is Givelify's content specialist residing in the Metro Detroit Area where she enjoys eating shrimp tacos, spending quality time with loved ones, and chilling in the park on a breezy summer afternoon.